dassencio/freeaml/README.md

 License
 =======

-All code from freeAML is licensed under the FreeBSD license.
+All code from this project is licensed under the FreeBSD license.
 See the [`LICENSE`](https://github.com/dassencio/freeaml/tree/master/LICENSE) file for more information.